Lionsberg/JordanNicholas-org/The Transformation.md

+# The Transformation

 The Transformation refers to all we are doing to transform our lives and our world.

+FROM - The Old
+TO - The New

 As the movement grows and we transform our selves, we will continuously improve our ability to support and empower transformational endeavors in our communities and around the world.